A foundation for deductive mathematics: The Coherent Limit Axiom

 \section{The Coherent Limit Axiom}

-We begin with the primary formulation and the proof that this characterizes relaxed set theory.
+We begin with the formulation of this axiom and the proof that it characterizes relaxed set theory.
 This is followed by comments and commonly-used reformulations.
 The general theme is that if the set theory being used is not the maximal one then additional arguments are needed to see things stay in the subtheory.
-These arguments are missing from mainstream work, so mainstream work is not consistent with a smaller-than-maximal set theory.
+These arguments are missing from mainstream methodology, so mainstream methodology is not consistent with a smaller-than-maximal set theory.
+Note that it does not matter whether or not there are such arguments.
+Historical background and further discussion of ``foundations'' is given in \cite{foundation}

 To clarify the statements we denote the universal theory of the previous section by \(\Omega\), and let \(\Lambda \subset \Omega\) be some other ZFC\(\pm1\) set theory.